Can Muslims Offer Charity instead of Animal Sacrifice during Eid ul Adha?

 The Quran clearly states the purpose of sacrificing and relates it with God-consciousness.
-It is not the cattle that and the blood of these sacrificed animals that God desires, but the spirit behind sacrifice that God appreciates and acknowledges.
+It is not the cattle and the blood of these sacrificed animals that God desires, but the spirit behind sacrifice that God appreciates and acknowledges.
 It is this spirit that qualifies for a divine reward.

 Scholars, in the past, have allowed charity instead of animal sacrifice.
 They quoted social and economic conditions for this opinion.

 It is no secret that the Muslim world faces enormous economic and social crises.
 Fifty percent or more Muslims live below the poverty line.
 Sixty percent suffer from various diseases.
 Forty-seven percent live in debt.
 Yet, scholars have urged Muslims to spend on animal sacrifice.
-Muslims spend approximately 3 billion dollars on animal sacrifice every year.
+As a result, Muslims spend approximately 3 billion dollars on animal sacrifice every year.
 Imagine what wonders this amount of money can do to eliminate poverty among Muslims.

 The 22nd chapter of the Quran, known as Surah al-Hajj, states that animals' sacrifice will take near the house of God.
-The pilgrims from different parts of the world should consume the meat and distribute it to friends and the poor.
+Therefore, pilgrims from different parts of the world should consume the meat and distribute it to friends and the poor.
 (See verses 27, 28, 33, and 36).

-Hence, [O Muhammad,] proclaim you unto all people the [duty of] pilgrimage: they will come unto thee on foot and every [kind of] fast mount, coming from every far-away point [on earth], (22:27)
+Hence, [O Muhammad, ] proclaim you unto all people the [duty of] pilgrimage: they will come unto thee on foot and every [kind of] fast mount, coming from every far-away point [on earth], (22:27)

 so that they might experience much that shall be of benefit to them, and that they might praise the name of God on the days appointed [for sacrifice], over whatever heads of cattle He may have provided for them [to this end]: eat, then, thereof, and feed the unfortunate poor.
 (22:28)